antmicro/gerber2blend/documentation/source/quickstart.md

 ### Generate PCB model using `gerber2blend`

-To generate 3D model run:
+To generate a 3D model of the board, run:
 ```
 cd jetson-orin-baseboard
 gerber2blend